 change your life

-Each summer, the International Seminar offers Canadian postsecondary students an initial experience in a developing country.
-Under the supervision of internship coordinators, the young participants collaborate with students from the host country on a common field project covering a predetermined development issue.
-The proposed project provides tangible support for the work of Uniterra local partner organizations in Africa, Latin America or Asia.
-Upon returning to Canada, the seminar participants share their experiences on their campuses and with their communities through awareness activities.
+Every year, the International Seminar offers Canadian postsecondary students or recent graduates an experience in a developing country.
+Under the supervision of internship coordinators, the participants collaborate with students from the host country on a common project covering a predetermined development issue.

-Operation of the International Seminar includes a one-week pre-departure training course in Canada, an orientation session in the host country, a short-term internship project component and other program activities, ending with a few days of presentations and reports.
-Lodgings may vary from host families to university residences.
-After the Seminar, students take part in development education activities in the form of presentations, on-line reports and multimedia productions.
+Operation of the International Seminar includes a mandatory two days pre-departure training course in Canada, an orientation session in the host country, a series of conferences and workshops, and other program activities, ending with presentations and reports on the analysis done.
+Upon returning to Canada, participants carry out public engagement activities to share their experiences and recommendations on their campuses, with their communities and to Uniterra, in the form of presentations, on-line reports and multimedia productions.

-- Be currently registered at a Canadian university or college;
+- Be currently registered at a Canadian university or college or have recently graduated;

-- Have a demonstrated interest in development issues and be willing to carry-out public engagement activities;
+- Have a demonstrated interest in international issues

 - Have a demonstrated interest in the host country and region;

 - Have a good academic record;

 - Be open minded, respectful and tolerant;